yunojuno-archive/yunojuno-conversations-test/README.md

 # Yunojuno Conversations test

-What you will find below is an isolated piece of functionality from our platform.
-This is how freelancers and employers communicate with each other.
+At YunoJuno we have a conversations application which enables freelancers and employers to talk to each other, whether that be  about a brief, a contract or a catch up.
+It all goes through conversations.

 The platform backend runs on Django (which isn’t required for this test).
 The application talks to an ajax endpoint and returns HTML which we replace the contents of the conversation with.

+A conversation thread is made of many messages.
+Each message contains the message (obviously), possibly an attachment and the date/time it was sent.

 The form is also replaced, which with it brings validation from the server.

+What you will find when you checkout the source is an isolated piece of functionality from our platform.
+This is how freelancers and employers communicate with each other.

-On the platform the conversations take place with multiple parties.
+On the platform, conversations take place with multiple parties.
 In this scenario there is only one participant.
 You.

 Your browser will also need to support localStorage.

 As with most modern front-end systems we require Node to be installed.